DaniBlaney/liri-node-app/README.md

 * Actors in the movie.
 * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.

-### When do-what-it-says command:
+### When doThis command:
-A random.txt file with search for spotify-this-song "I want it that way."
-This will give you the spotify results of "I want it that way."
+A random.txt file with search for spotify-this-song will give you the spotify results of "I want it that way."

 ### Technologies Used
 * JavaScript